xdefago/synth-light/README.md

 ## Acknowledgments

-This work was supported in part by JSPS KAKENHI Grant Number 20K11685, and 21K11748.
+This work was supported in part by JSPS KAKENHI Grant Numbers 20K11685 and 21K11748.

 ## Verification Model Parameters